dogatana/yad80/README-jp.md

   --code [RANGE ...], -c [RANGE ...]
                         address range(a1-a2) as code. a2 is an inclusive address --string [RANGE ...], -s [RANGE ...]
-                        address range(a1-a2) as code. a2 is an inclusive address --addr [ADDR ...], -a [ADDR ...]
+                        address range(a1-a2) as string. a2 is an inclusive address --addr [ADDR ...], -a [ADDR ...]
-                        address(es) to disasm
+                        address to disasm
-  --eager, -e           disasm yeagerly(default false) --debug               debug flag
-  --max-lines N, -m N   max lines for output(default 32) --offset OFFSET, -o OFFSET
+  --eager, -e           disasm eagerly(default false) --debug               debug flag(dev use) --max-lines N, -m N   max lines to output(default 32) --offset OFFSET, -o OFFSET
                         address offset for binary file
 ```